tuqire/node-documents-processor/README.md

-# Node Data Processor WIP
+# Node JSON Processor (WIP)

-An example Node data processor.
+An example Node JSON processor.
 Tries following methods:

-1. JSON parser
+1. General JSON
-2. Raw buffer
+2. Buffer
 3. Multiple threads

 ## How to run

-Please make sure you have at least node 10.5.0 to run the server.
+### Please make sure you have at least node 10.5.0 to run the server.

-Run `yarn` in CLI, then run the following three commands in separate CLI windows.
+Run `yarn` in CLI, then run the following two commands in separate CLI windows.

 1. `npm start:client`
 2. `npm start:server`
-3. `npm start:mock-external-server`

 Then, go to `http://localhost:8093/`.